-- Complete an EVOLVE submission for approval by the EVC and Head (not required in the case of transportation to/from school); - Ensure the activity or visit is covered by 'blanket' consent form (see below) and that the School holds such a consent form for each pupil in the party; - Ensure appropriate risk assessments are in place; - Ensure that an emergency contact is appointed as a point of contact in school and that he/she is aware of his/her duties and of visit/activity arrangements; - Ensure appropriate emergency procedures in place.
+- Ensure that if it is a regular club or a sports fixture it is recorded on the appropriate part of Evolve; - Ensure the activity or visit is covered by 'blanket' consent form (see below) and that the School holds such a consent form for each pupil in the party; - Ensure appropriate risk assessments are in place; - Ensure that an emergency contact is appointed as a point of contact in school and that he/she is aware of his/her duties and of visit/activity arrangements; - Ensure appropriate emergency procedures are in place.

-When a visit or an activity is part of a planned curriculum, in normal curriculum time and no parental contributions are requested, it is covered by the 'blanket' consent, which is completed by parents/carers at the beginning of each school year.
+When a visit or an activity is part of the planned curriculum, in normal curriculum time and no parental contributions are requested, it is covered by the 'blanket' consent, which is completed by parents/carers at the beginning of each school year.
 This blanket permission also covers local sports fixtures for all pupils and weekend visits and activities for boarding pupils.
 However, in all cases parents/carers must be made aware of the visit/activity.